top of page

 Skin issues

-Skin issues such as acne and eczema are tied to the gut microbiome and often have a certain pattern of micro-organism imbalance and pathogens that are associated with them.
+Skin issues such as acne and eczema are tied to the gut microbiome and often have a certain pattern of microbial imbalance and pathogens that are associated with them.
 Improving gut health while addressing diet and lifestyle factors, can greatly improve or even resolve these conditions.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9311318/